ldynia/workshop-github-copilot-chat/README.md

 Remember to **DISCONNECT VPN**.

-Release in October 2021 GitHub Copilot is a autocompletion tool that helps to write code faster.
+Released in October 2021, GitHub Copilot is an autocompletion tool that helps to write code faster.
 It translates comments into code and helps with answering questions regarding the code.
-The tool is available as an extension in major IDEs including Visual Studio Code.
+The tool is an extension in major IDEs, including Visual Studio Code.

 ## Examples